johnchronis/uw-search/README.md

 ## Introduction
 We have implemented various search methods and a benchmarking framework that measures the performance of these methods.
-We measure the time to search on record of a dataset, each record consists of a key and a payload.
-The keys are 8 Byte integers.
+We measure the time to search for a record of a dataset.
+Each record consists of a key and a payload, the keys are 8 Byte integers but the payloads can be varied across datasets.

 Using the benchmark framework we can easily control the following parameters:
 + size of the dataset